irinikp/mocking-presentation/slides/types.md

 Spy is basically partial mocking

-**Mock**: Objects pre-programmed with expectations which form a specification of the calls they are expected to receive.

-A mock object is created to test the behavior of some other object A car designer uses a crash test dummy to simulate the dynamic behavior of a human in vehicle impacts
+**Mock**: A mock object is created to test the behavior of some other object A car designer uses a crash test dummy to simulate the dynamic behavior of a human in vehicle impacts

 Mock objects have the same interface as the real objects they mimic